andreymelostnoy/practice_parser_lenta/README.md

-# practice_parser_lenta
+# practice_parsers

-Test practice project to parse some news from lenta
+parser_lenta.py - Test practice project to parse some news from lenta